Lelani82/Lelani82.github.io/README.md

 ![moodboard](docs/4-moodboard.png "moodboard")

 Design Changes:
-I ended up adding pink into my colour scheme as the dark blue and purple were too close in colour, and it made it difficult to see the changing keyframes on my Home page.
+I ended up adding a bit more pink into my colour scheme as the dark blue and purple were too close in colour, and it made it difficult to see the changing keyframes on my Home page.

-I also ended up changing my main font from Merriweather to Roboto as it had a better look.

 ### My Websites Wireframes